ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 The function looks like this: ``Filter.Repeater (nbEcho:int) (decay:float) (delay:float) (sampleRate:float) (dryData:List<float>)``

-The variables inputed are:
+The variables inputed are :
-- nbEcho: The number of times the original sound gets repeated.
+- nbEcho : The number of times the original sound gets repeated.
-- decay: Each time the sound is repeated we jusge the amplitude of the sound using this value
+- decay : Each time the sound is repeated we jusge the amplitude of the sound using this value
-- delay: The offset added to the echo (multiplies accordingly to the echo ex.: echo 1 will have 1x this value, echo 2 will have 2x this value, etc..)
+- delay : The offset added to the echo (multiplies accordingly to the echo ex : echo 1 will have 1x this value, echo 2 will have 2x this value, etc..)
-- sampleRate: The sampleRate of the sound
+- sampleRate : The sampleRate of the sound
-- dryData: The original sound
+- dryData : The original sound

 Example :
 ```fs